jalik/react-datetime-input/README.md

 This lib allows you to add datetime inputs in your React applications with the following advantages.

-- Available in CJS and ESM
+- Available in CJS and ESM (tree shakeable)
 - Multiple selection modes (year, month, day, time)
+- Support for min and max datetime
 - Customizable datetime format
 - Customizable view (locale, week numbers, timezone...)
 - Works like a normal input (onChange/value)